-- The rate of CPS reports with suspected re-abuse in FY24 Q1 was lower than the previous four full years and is lower than the PA state rate of 5.5%. - The rate of CPS reports with indicated re-abuse in FY24 Q1 was lower than the previous four full years but remains slightly higher than the PA state rate of 6.4%.
+- The rate of CPS reports with suspected re-abuse in FY24 Q1 was lower than the previous four full years. - The rate of CPS reports with indicated re-abuse in FY24 Q1 was lower than the previous four full years.